Forth Yards

 A major gateway to the city

-A major gateway into the city by road, rail and metro, Forth Yards has the potential to transform the urban landscape of Newcastle and connect west end communities and neighbourhoods with the city centre.
+Forth Yards is a 51-acre regeneration area – a major gateway into the Newcastle by road, rail and metro.
+The site has the potential to transform the urban landscape of Newcastle and connect west end communities and neighbourhoods with the city centre.

 At 20 hectares, Forth Yards is Newcastle’s last major underdeveloped water frontage brownfield site area and boasts an array of industrial archaeological heritage and historic railway infrastructure.